MRNS Investors Have Opportunity to Lead Marinus Pharmaceuticals, Inc. Securities Fraud Lawsuit

 Shareholders with losses of $100,000 or more are encouraged to contact the firm.

-BENSALEM, Pa., June 27, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Marinus Pharmaceuticals, Inc. ("Marinus" or the "Company") (NASDAQ: MRNS).
+LOS ANGELES, July 3, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Marinus Pharmaceuticals, Inc. ("Marinus" or the "Company") (NASDAQ: MRNS).

 Class Period: March 17, 2021 – May 7, 2024